bermi/bermi-SDK/design.md

 - Provide a simple and easy-to-use SDK for the LOTR API.
 - Allow the code to be used in as many environments as possible.
 - Built-in documentation for types and methods (`deno doc types.ts`).
-- Release dependency-free single binary CLI versions of the sdk for Windows, MacOS and Linux.
+- Release dependency-free single binary CLI versions of the SDK for Windows, MacOS and Linux.
 - Enforce formatting and linting rules using `deno fmt` and `deno lint`.
 - Leverage the